 Ginkgo is one of the best studied herbal medicines in humans.
 There is convincing data supporting its application in Alzheimer’s and dementia in a high good quality clinical trial (Le Bars et al., 1997).
 Another double-blind placebo controlled study, although a little small, supports its use in Raynaud’s phenomenon (Muir et al., 2002).
 Two similarly sized well controlled studies imply its effectiveness in treating sudden deafness (Burschka et al., 2001) and peripheral arterial insufficiency (Bauer et al., 1983).
 Its apparent effectiveness in Raynaud’s and peripheral arterial insufficiency supports its traditional role as a circulatory stimulant.
 There is also strong support for its application in anxiety (Woelk et al., 2007).
 In summary, ginkgo is one of the herbs with the best scientific support and it is also very versatile.

-Safety: Ginkgo is a safe and well tested herb that can be used by all people except there are concerns about its potential to interact with blood thinning drugs as aspirin, warfarin, or other anti-coagulant or antiplatelet medications.
+Safety: High.
+There are some concerns about its potential to interact with blood thinning drugs as aspirin, warfarin, or other anti-coagulant or antiplatelet medications.
 Therefore, if taking these drugs, it is best to avoid it.

 Research on models